 Secured Line of Credit

-A secured line of credit relies on collateral such as a home, car, or other significant assets to back up the loan.
+A secured line of credit relies on collateral such as real estate, equipment, inventory, receivables, or other valuable assets to back up the loan.
 If the borrower defaults, the lender can claim the collateral to recover their loss.

 This type of credit is preferred by lenders due to reduced risk, resulting in lower interest rates and larger borrowing limits for the borrower.